-New York residents who accrued debt on a credit card issued by Chase, Bank of America or Capital One.
+New York residents who accrued debt on a credit card issued by Bank of America.

 What’s Going On?

-Attorneys working with ClassAction.org are investigating whether the non-banks that purchased credit card debts from these banks are charging interest rates that exceed what’s allowed by New York state law.
+Attorneys working with ClassAction.org are investigating whether the non-banks that purchased credit card debts from Bank of America are charging interest rates that exceed what’s allowed by New York state law.
 If so, they want to start a class action to help credit card holders get back the money they may have been overcharged in interest.

 What You Can Do

-If you have debt on a Chase, Bank of America or Capital One credit card, fill out the form on this page.
+If you have debt on a Bank of America credit card, fill out the form on this page.

-Attorneys working with ClassAction.org are investigating whether the entities that purchased credit card debts from Chase, Bank of America and Capital One are charging interest rates that exceed what’s allowed by New York state law.
+Attorneys working with ClassAction.org are investigating whether the entities that purchased credit card debts from Bank of America are charging interest rates that exceed what’s allowed by New York state law.

-If you are carrying a debt on a credit card issued by any of these banks, you may be able to start a class action lawsuit and get some money back.
+If you are carrying a debt on a credit card issued by Bank of America, you may be able to start a class action lawsuit and get some money back.
 Fill out the form on this page to learn more.

 How Much Interest Is Too Much?